-- A. Understands the responsibility of the supervisor for all supervisee professional practice and behavior. - B. Implements supervisor directives, and discloses clinical issues, concerns, and errors as they arise. - C. Identifies to patients his/her status as supervisee, the name of the clinical supervisor, and describes the supervisory structure (including supervisor access to all aspects of case documentation and records) obtaining patient's informed consent to discuss all aspects of the clinical work with the supervisor.
+- A. Understands the responsibility of the supervisor for all supervisee professional practice and behavior. - B. Implements supervisor directives and feedback into practice. - C. Shares self-assessment with supervisor by disclosing relevant professional issues, concerns, and areas for improvement. - D. Informs the client of his/her status as supervisee and the name of the supervisor, and obtains the client's consent to discuss all aspects of the work with the supervisor. - E.Seeks out and receives immediate supervision on emergent situations.